kiraheta/data-structures-and-algorithms/README.md

 | :---: | :---: | :---: | :---: |
 | Access | Search | Insertion | Deletion |
 | O (n) | O (n) | O (1)| O (1) |

+---

+## Tree

+>A tree is a collection of nodes connected by directed (or undirected) edges.
+A tree is a nonlinear data structure, compared to arrays, linked lists, stacks and queues which are linear data structures.
+A tree can be empty with no nodes or a tree is a structure consisting of one node called the root and zero or one or more subtrees.